carla-simulator/carla/Docs/map_Town12.md

 #### Community buildings:

-The community buildings have many 2-3 storey apartment buildings in a bohemian style with cafes and boutiques on the ground floors.
+The community buildings are a set of 2-4 storey apartment buildings in a colorful bohemian style with cafes and boutiques on the ground floors, located next to the downtown area of the city.

 ![community](../img/maps/town12/community.webp)